-V.B.1.b) This evaluation must include written, confidential evaluations · by the fellows.
+V.B.1.b) This evaluation must include written, confidential evaluations by the fellows.
 (Core)

-- V.B.2.
+V.B.2.
 Faculty members must receive feedback on their evaluations at least annually.
-(Core) - V.B.3.
-Results of the faculty educational evaluations should be incorporated into program-wide faculty development plans.
 (Core)

 Background and Intent: The quality of the faculty's teaching and clinical care is a determinant of the quality of the program and the quality of the fellows' future clinical care.
 Therefore, the program has the responsibility to evaluate and improve the program faculty members' teaching, scholarship, professionalism, and quality care.
 This section mandates annual review of the program's faculty members for this purpose, and can be used as input into the Annual Program Evaluation.